Your Gift DOUBLES to Launch Our First Animated Feature Film!

 Take hope.
 Your marriage story doesn’t have to end in massive hurt and frustration as you face stress and challenges.
 Instead, your story can be personally fulfilling and a beacon of light for those who are watching your journey.

-Do you have a roadmap for marriage?
+Do you have a roadmap for when you encounter stress in marriage?

 Yes, marriage can have its twists and turns.
 But the detours don’t necessarily have to lead couples off course.
 With practical advice and stories from their own relationship and counseling experiences, the Smalleys explore 12 biblically based strategies to help you chart a course for a romantic adventure that will last a lifetime.
 Couples who want a happy marriage will appreciate the secrets in Crazy Little Thing Called Marriage.
-Download a free chapter
+Download a free chapter here!

 Share: